CodeMilitant/code-meta/readme.txt

 Yes, but you have to add all these elements manually to your WordPress content.
 The Code SEO AI premium version will do this for you for a small monthly fee.

+= Will the Code Meta plugin connect my social networks to my website? =

+[Premium] Yes, the social network premium version is only $3 dollars (USD) per month for social network integration.
+Please see the Upgrade menu in the plugin.

 = Will Code Meta help me build categories and keywords from my WordPress content? =

-Yes!
+[Premium] Yes!
 The premium Code SEO AI version builds the categories and keyword phrases for a small monthly fee.
-Please see the Upgrade menu in the plugin.

-= Will the Code Meta plugin connect my social networks to my website? =

-Yes, the social network premium version is only $3 dollars (USD) per month for social network integration.
 Please see the Upgrade menu in the plugin.

 = Will this generate Opengraph meta tags for media EXIF information? =